Start9Labs/documentation/site/source/service-guides/lightning/lightning-first-channel.rst

   :depth: 2
   :local:

 Here we'll show you how to install a lightning node and how to open a channel with Start9!
+We recommend first taking a moment to `understand the important concept of liquidity <https://bitcoin.design/guide/how-it-works/liquidity/>`_.

 Running a Node and Making a Channel with Start9
 _______________________________________________